 2020-09-27 Demonstrated Interest

-Hi, everyone.
-Welcome to the bullseye envision webinar on demonstrated interest.
-So to orient everyone with the webinars, timings and different shot tubs, or start off with a presentation, and that answer your questions in a live Q and a, on the sidebar in the public chat.
-And you can download our slides in the handouts tab, and you can start submitting questions, the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to the Bullseye admission webinar on Demonstrated Interest.
+So to orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 So with that, let’s get into a little bit more about me.
 My name is .
 I’m a freshman at Wharton.
 I’m studying business and specifically I’m concentrating in business economics and public policy.
 I’m also thinking of taking a minor in data science and some fields that I’m really interested in a long term or private equity venture capital, and that type of industry.